Self care for educators with Awaken Wellbeing

 Self care for educators

 with Awaken Wellbeing

-In April I traveled for the first time to Victoria on Vancouver Island, to document a workshop specifically targeted towards self care for workers within the education system.
+In April I travelled for the first time to Victoria on Vancouver Island, to document a workshop specifically targeted towards self care for educators.

 I worked with facilitator Lisa Baylis and asked her a few questions about Awaken Wellbeing, why she was inspired to start offering these workshops, and why self-care is so important for educators.

 My name is Lisa Baylis.
 I am a wellbeing and resiliency mentor as well as a positive educator.
 I currently work full time as a counsellor in the Greater Victoria School District.
 I support my district with SEL and mindfulness initiatives in order to create a positive and resilient culture.
 My current passion in the educator wellbeing retreats I facilitate call through my consulting business AWE (Awaken Wellbeing for Educators).